 CCLI: 7260525

 Brayden writes: "This song came out of a desire to simply declare the grace Jesus has bestowed on us and respond in repentance.
-There were a couple of talks in church towards the end of last year which related to this theme and I recall some powerful ministry for individuals.
-We don’t often sing specifically of forgiveness in church but I think this could be quite impactful, as ultimately we are recognising our need for Jesus and are surrendering to Him.
+There were a few talks in church which related to this theme and some powerful ministry moments in response.
+We don’t often sing specifically of forgiveness in church but it felt right to have a song articulating what we’ve received, recognising our need for Jesus and response in surrender to Him."

 Words and Music by Brayden Slade